tinode/chat/docker/README.md

 # THIS IS BROKEN as of February 27th.
 Come back again in a day or two.

-# Using Docker files to run Tinode
+# Using Docker to run Tinode

 1. [Install Docker](https://docs.docker.com/install/) 1.8 or above.
 The provided dockerfiles are dependent on [Docker networking](https://docs.docker.com/network/) which may may not work with the older Docker.